Ever wake up with lower back pain and wonder if your sleep position is making it worse?

 - Back sleepers → thinner pillow

-- Neck should stay aligned with spine
+Your neck should stay aligned with your spine.

-Stretch Before Bed
+✔️ Stretch Before Bed

 - Knee-to-chest stretch